-The dining room is up a fairly steep set of carpeted stairs but a lift was available and there was plenty of space to manoeuvre for those with mobility issues.
+The dining room is up a fairly steep set of carpeted stairs and there was plenty of space to manoeuvre for those with mobility issues.

 £45 for three courses plus lots of extras included.
 Cocktails start at £7 which seemed more than fair for the quality.

 The staff - they made us feel like the only guests in the place and when I told them I was celebrating an engagement even brought out a specially decorated congratulations plate.